fear-ai/wpages/HStrip.md

 - No import tooling yet for WP-CLI or editor workflows.
 - No validation or policy enforcement for links, images, or shortcodes.
 - No Unicode normalization or escaping policy implemented.
+- Filename hardening is not implemented; current naming only replaces '/' and trims whitespace.

 ### Import Paths
 ### WP-CLI import